Who should take this course?

 What will I do?

-• Pre-study – This takes 8-10 hours to complete with your manual.
-You’ll need to complete all knowledge reviews before the first day of class and become familiar with the material in the Encyclopaedia of Recreational Diving.
+• Pre-study – The book work will be complete with e-Learning.
+You’ll need to complete the e-Learning package before the first day of class and become familiar with the material in the Encyclopedia of Recreational Diving.

 • Role and Charateristics of a PADI Divemaster

 • Exams & Assignments